Magic Longsword

 The Introduction of the Crown and Crystal wand

 The introduction of the Crown and Crystal wand (the one that was displayed in Warrax's house for so long) entered the game in 2001-2002 (?).
-Knightmare made an announcement that he would be tossing some free items at Thais temple and soon a crowd gathered, filling the room and surrounding area with hopeful players.
+Knightmare made an announcement by red broadcast that he would be tossing some free items at Thais temple.
+Tibian's love free items and soon a massive crowd gathered at the temple, filling the room and surrounding area with hopeful players.
 KM tossed the crown and crystal wand to random points inside the temple and fast snatchers claimed them for their own.
-The items changed from hand to hand before they found long term owners.
-The crown of course ended up with Lightbringer, who sold it some years ago for a million gp, and the crystal wand was bought by Warax and eventually was deleted along with his character.
-To this day only one crown remains, however due to quests, the crystal wand is in plenty, though still difficult to gain.

 Blessed Shield introduction